MSU Video Saliency Prediction Benchmark

 Andrey Moskalenko

-Our benchmark determines the best video saliency prediction methods for recognition of the most important areas of the video using our compact yet comprehensive dataset.
+Our benchmark is a comparison of the best video saliency prediction methods for recognition of the most important areas of the video.
+It is based on a high-resolution multitype dataset collected from observers using eye-tracker.

 Everyone is welcome to participate!
 Run your favorite video saliency prediction method on our dataset and send us the result to see how well it performs.
 Check the “Submitting” section to learn the details.